 II - Use services contracted by ETCO for personal purposes.

 III - Use ETCO to support or sponsor an event that is not in line with its general principles and mission.
 In the case of support or sponsorship from third parties, ETCO's participation as a financier can only occur when there is a clear, effective and transparent participation by an ETCO representative.
 Since the support or sponsorship is in line with the general principles and mission of ETCO, as provided for in the initial part of this item, and the impossibility of effective participation by an ETCO representative, at the discretion of the Executive President or the Chairman of the Board of Directors, representativeness of the entity may be delegated to any associate.

 IV - Take on behalf of ETCO political party actions.

 V - Inciting or colluding in violation of this Code.

 Art.
 7 - All omitted or doubtful cases must be previously submitted to consultation with the Integrity and Conduct Committee, which should guide and instruct the best way of acting in order to avoid conflict of interests.

 Section III - Relations with Public Authorities

-Sole Paragraph - Contact with public authorities on behalf of ETCO by persons other than those expressly indicated in the caput of this article may be made only when expressly authorized by the Executive President or the Chairman of the Board of Directors.
+Sole Paragraph - Contact with public authorities on behalf of ETCO by persons other than those expressly indicated in the caput of this article may be made only when expressly authorized by the Executive Chairman or the Chairman of the Board of Directors.